2023 Gold Dome Bill Tracker

 Remove School Librarians’ Protections (SB 154)

-Status: It failed to pass in the Senate before Crossover Day, so it will not advance unless the bill text is inserted into another bill.
+Status: It failed to pass in the Senate before Crossover Day, so it will not advance.

 What would it do: Current state law keeps public librarians and librarians at any school, college or university from being prosecuted for sharing any materials deemed “harmful to minors.”
 This bill would remove school librarians from that exemption.